 - that those involved need to go through disciplinary or criminal procedures

 Whatever is the result of your complaint, the police will let you know.
-They will aim to issue a final letter no later than 56 days after the complaint is first made.
+For non-criminal cases, they will aim to issue a final letter no later than 56 days after the complaint is first made.
 Rare cases may take longer, but you will be told if this has to happen.

 Complaints about senior officers